PecanProject/betydb-documentation/about_betydb.md

 level of species, with cultivar and clone information provided where available.

-The yield data not only includes end-of-season harvestable yield, but also includes measurements made over the course of the growing season.
+The yield data not only includes end-of-season harvestable yield, it also includes measurements made over the course of the growing season.
 These yield data are useful in the assessment of historically observed crop yields, and they can also be used in the validation of plant